Title: AI Voices From the Past: Living Their Future

 The goal of this sort of content is to challenge assumptions about innovation and our present by drawing on relevant stories from our shared past.
 In this instance, I began workshopping the thought with Julie Samuels, FRSA, that our current "obsession" with artificial intelligence (AI) couldn't have possibly come out of nowhere.
 We were intrigued by the possibility of imbuing artefacts with "life" in the medieval era.
 With a broad interpretation of "AI" in mind, I prioritised accessible information over going as far back in time as possible (which I would do if I had the time!), and landed on Albertus Magnus' story.
 The task then was to create a narrative based on rigorous research, and Kang and Halliburtons Android of Albertus Magnus provided an excellent foundation to build on.

 * The initial research has culminated in a blog post and an image created using AI.
-Sections of written text taken from the blog was used to generate the image.
+Sections of written text taken from the blog were used to generate the image.
+Image generated and text overlayed by Jukie Samuels

 Biography and links